Isaac-Stephens/CMI_ExcelScraper/README.md

 ```bash
 python3 main.py
 ```
-5) All extracted sheets should be in a directory called "extracted_docs"!
+5) All extracted sheets should be in a directory called "extracted_docs" and an organized directory called "organized_docs"!

 #### Windows